skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

 **NSAutoreleasePool**

 Autorelease mechanism is available for developers since iOS 2.0 and macOS 10.0.
-Initially, it was incapsulated in the NSAutoreleasePool class, which represents a collector for autoreleased objects.
+Initially, it was incapsulated in the `NSAutoreleasePool` class, which represents a collector for autoreleased objects.
-Mike Ash has great article with explanation of the possible implementation for NSAutoreleasePool.
+Mike Ash has great article with explanation of the possible implementation for `NSAutoreleasePool`.
 I suggest to take a look at it, it definitely worth your time.

 **Source code**